webdriverio-community/node-geckodriver/README.md

 Use `GECKODRIVER_FILEPATH` to point to a pre-downloaded geckodriver archive that should be extracted during installation.

+## Skipping geckodriver download

+Use `GECKODRIVER_SKIP_DOWNLOAD` to skip the download of the geckodriver file.

 ## Related Projects

 * [node-chromedriver](https://github.com/giggio/node-chromedriver)